Rajbandi/GCP/associate/gcloud-iam.md

 ## GCloud shell commands for IAM

 ### Roles

 * **Grantable roles**

+This command displays the list of grantable roles for a resource.
+The resource can be referenced either via the full resource name or via a URI.
+User can then add IAM policy bindings to grant the roles.

 > List IAM grantable roles for a resource
 >
 > gcloud iam list-grantable-roles RESOURCE [--filter=EXPRESSION] [--page-size=PAGE_SIZE; default=100] [GCLOUD_WIDE_FLAG …]